 Make sure your employee handbook, or the operations document, is properly updated to account for these situations.
 Document all situations that may be considered urgent, not just the weather emergencies.

 Make sure the sections you add include what the communication plan is, what the employee should expect from the company, and how the employee should act during these situations.

 Having this documented allows your employees to know what to expect when emergency situations occur, and gives them a sense of confidence in the employer for anticipating problems that could disrupt every day business.

 2. Implement an Emergency Communication System

 Phone-trees and call chains days are in the past.
 Your employees are using SMS, social media channels, and email to communicate as much as voice.

-If you are only using phone trees or call chains, you are exposed to mistakes made by employees in the chain, and are also communicating via one channel, which may or may not reach the employee.
+If you are only using phone trees or call chains, you are exposed to mistakes made by employees in the chain.
+You are also communicating via one channel, which may or may not reach all employees.

 When choosing a system, make sure it has a robust backend architecture that you know will support message re-delivery, has failover capability, and zero possibility of losing the message.

 When you build a communications plan for these situations, try to automate as much as possible by pre-answering these questions:

 - Which company leaders will be notified, and with what message?